 BLACK (RACE) - A person having ancestry in any of the black racial groups from the African continent.

 CARBON MONOXIDE (CO) - A colorless, odorless gas that is formed when carbon in fuel is not burned completely.
-Motor vehicle exhaust contributes about 56 percent of all CO emissions nationwide.
+CO is produced by vehicles, generators, and other fuel-burning appliances.

-CARCINOGEN - A carcinogen is a substance that is known to cause cancer or promote cancerous tumor growth.
+CARCINOGEN - A carcinogen is a substance that is known to cause cancer.

-CARCINOGENIC EMISSIONS - A carcinogen is a substance that is known to cause cancer (see definition above).
-Emissions are compounds released into the air from industrial activity.
-When emissions have the potential to cause cancer they are called “carcinogenic emissions.”
+CARCINOGENIC EMISSIONS - A carcinogen is a substance that is known to cause cancer.
+Emissions are compounds released into the air from vehicles or industrial activity.
+When these emissions can cause cancer, they are called “carcinogenic emissions.”

 CENSUS - The count of an entire population.
-This census usually includes details about individuals’ residence, age, sex, occupation, ethnic group, marital status, birth history, and relationship to head of household (that is, familial status).
+This census usually includes details about individuals’ residence, age, sex, occupation, ethnic group, marital status, etc.

 CENTERS FOR DISEASE CONTROL AND PREVENTION (CDC) - A branch of the U.S. Department of Health and Human Services.
-CDC is the primary Federal agency for conducting and supporting public health activities in the United States.
+CDC is the primary federal agency for conducting and supporting public health activities in the United States.
+CDC is the funder of the Environmental Public Health Tracking Network.

 CHELATION THERAPY - A treatment that can be used to remove heavy metals (for example, lead) from the body.

-CHILDBEARING AGE - Women aged 15-44 years.
-See also reproductive age.
+CHILDBEARING AGE - Women aged 15-44 years, also known as reproductive age.

 COMMUNITY WATER SYSTEM - A public water system which serves at least 15 service connections used by year-round residents or regularly serves at least 25 year-round residents.

-COMPOUND - A word used to label the group of chemical contaminants in the environment.
-Individual contaminants (compounds) are identified by their specific names.
+COMPOUND - A word used to label a mixture of chemicals in the environment.
+On the Tracking portal, compounds are identified by name, for example, formaldehyde.

-CONCENTRATION - A measure for the amount of something that is mixed with another material.
-For example, the amount of ozone that is mixed with other compounds in the air is an example of ozone concentration.
+CONCENTRATION - The amount of something that is mixed with something else.
+The amount of ozone in the atmosphere is an example of a concentration.

 CONFIDENCE INTERVAL - A range of values for a variable of interest (for example, a rate) constructed such that this range has a specified probability of including the true value of the variable.
 The specified probability is called the confidence level, and the end points of the confidence interval are called the confidence limits.
 For example, the estimated value of the rate of melanoma in Marathon County from 2001-2005 might be 12.6 cases per 100,000 people.
 If the 95% confidence interval for this estimate is 10.02 to 15.63 we know that there is less than a 5% chance, statistically, that the true value – that is, the true rate of melanoma for Marathon County – falls outside of this range.
 Moreover, we know that the best guess within that range, based on the data, is 12.6 cases per 100,000 people.

-CONTAMINANT LEVEL - A measure of how much of a contaminant (see definition above) is present in the environment.
+CONTAMINANT LEVEL - A measure of how much of a contaminant is present in the environment.

 COUNTY POPULATION - Census estimate of the number of people living in a particular county.